CMURPH56/cmurph56.github.io/docs/_posts/2025-10-30-hsts-headers.md

 ) stands for HTTP Strict-Transport-Security.
 When the browser initially requests a web page, the server will include in its response a header with the instructions "Hey browser remember this domain, and always load it over https and auto-upgrade http to https".

 ## Adding HSTS Headers to *.cammurphy.com
-I opted to add HSTS headers via a transform rule in Cloudflare.
+I chose to add HSTS headers via a transform rule in Cloudflare.

 ![Image]({{site.baseurl}}/assets/images/HSTS_Subdomains_Preload.png)